Warnings for Marinol

 Animal Data

-Reproduction studies with dronabinol have been performed in mice at 15 to 450 mg/m2, equivalent to 1 to 30 times the MRHD of 15 mg/m2/day in AIDS patients or 0.2 to 5 times the MRHD of 90 mg/m2/day in cancer patients, and in rats at 74 to 295 mg/m2 (equivalent to 5 to 20 times the MRHD of 15 mg/m2/day in AIDS patients or 0.8 to 3 times the MRHD of 90 mg/m2/day in cancer patients).
-These studies have revealed no evidence of teratogenicity due to dronabinol.
-At these dosages in mice and rats, dronabinol decreased maternal weight gain and number of viable pups and increased fetal mortality and early resorptions.
+Reproduction studies with dronabinol have been performed in mice at 15 to 450 mg/m², equivalent to 1 to 30 times the MRHD of 15 mg/m²/day in patients with AIDS or 0.2 to 5 times the MRHD of 90 mg/m²/day in patients with cancer, and in rats at 74 to 295 mg/m² (equivalent to 5 to 20 times the MRHD of 15 mg/m²/day in patients with AIDS or 0.8 to 3 times the MRHD of 90 mg/m²/day in patients with cancer).
+These studies have revealed no evidence of teratogenicity due to delta-9ÂTHC.
+At these dronabinol dosages in mice and rats, delta-9-THC decreased maternal weight gain and number of viable pups and increased fetal mortality and early resorptions.
 Such effects were dose dependent and less apparent at lower doses that produced less maternal toxicity.

 Review of published literature indicates that the endocannabinoid system plays a role in neurodevelopmental processes such as neurogenesis, migration, and synaptogenesis.
 Exposure of pregnant rats to delta-9-THC (during and after organogenesis) may modulate these processes to result in abnormal patterns of neuronal connectivity and subsequent cognitive impairments in the offspring.
-Nonclinical toxicity studies in pregnant rats and newborn pups have shown prenatal exposure to THC that resulted in impairment of motor function, alteration in synaptic activity, and interference in cortical projection of neuron development in the offspring.
+Nonclinical toxicity studies in pregnant rats and newborn pups have shown prenatal exposure to delta-9-THC that resulted in impairment of motor function, alteration in synaptic activity, and interference in cortical projection of neuron development in the offspring.
 Prenatal exposure has shown effects on cognitive function such as learning, short-and long-term memory, attention, decreased ability to remember task, and ability to discriminate between novel and same objects.
-Overall, prenatal exposure to THC has resulted in significant and long-term changes in brain development, cognition, and behavior in rat offspring.
+Overall, prenatal exposure to delta-9-THC has resulted in significant and long-term changes in brain development, cognition, and behavior in rat offspring.

 Lactation